 DLBA staff and Challenge Detroit alumnae, Serena Brewer and Justina Jeffers (left photo), created the game “Rehab Rumble” to give fellows experience with the real-life scenarios the DLBA rehab team navigates, including the unexpected challenges that often arise during the home rehabilitation process.

 For additional context building, we then spent one of our Fridays at a rehabbed duplex (and visited another) in the West End neighborhood on the east side of the City, and fellows conducted interviews with various stakeholders including contractors, partners, housing organizations, community leaders, design professionals and more DLBA staff.
+We also spent time with and learned about the programs, resources, and support systems at Invest Detroit, Motor City Contractor Fund, Goodwill Detroit and TechTown that could complement and strengthen the Land Bank’s efforts.
+These conversations helped Fellows better understand the broader ecosystem of organizations working to advance housing, economic mobility, workforce development, and neighborhood development across Detroit.

 Context Building: We spent one of our Fridays in this rehabbed duplex on the City’s east side (and visited another about a block away) where fellows conducted interviews with various stakeholders.